What Does Ideal Teeth Alignment Look Like?

 Many people have teeth that are crowded or spaced.
 They may have a jaw that is too small for the upper palate or vice versa, or they might have an overbite or underbite.

 Malocclusions of the Teeth or Jaw

-- Spacing, or when there are spaces between your teeth.
+- Spacing, or gaps between your teeth

 - Class 1: The upper teeth slightly overlap the lower teeth, but it is considered normal.